briankoser/sfc-listeners-guide/episodes/0006-the-state-of-the-superhero-movie.md

 Matt played Pandemic for the first time

 # News
-{% work "Good Omens" %} miniseries coming <q class="archivist inline">now due to be released in 2019</q>
+{% work "Good Omens" %} miniseries coming
+{% arc %}Now due to be released in 2019{% endarc %}

 Rumor: Marion Cotillard is Talia al Ghul

-Ryan Reynolds will do a Deadpool standalone movie <q class="archivist inline">finally made in 2016</q>
+Ryan Reynolds will do a Deadpool standalone movie
+{% arc %}Finally made in 2016{% endarc %}

-Unbreakable will be a trilogy <q class="archivist inline">happened in 2016</q>
+Unbreakable will be a trilogy
+{% arc %}Happened in 2016{% endarc %}

 # Main Topic